-This module is for students who would like to explore how languages interact with thought in the bilingual mind.
-It is a rich 9-week journey through traditional as well as cutting-edge approaches to the currently most resonant issues in bilingualism research.
+This module is for students who would like to explore bilingualism.
+It is a rich 9-week journey through cutting-edge research on the currently most resonant issues in the field of bilingualism.

 To provide an introduction to bilingualism from linguistic, psychological and sociolinguistic perspectives.

 To allow students to develop an awareness of the most influential theories, methods and findings of bilingualism research.